awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 If your domain uses fine\-grained access control, you must have the `indices:admin/ultrawarm/migration/cancel` permission to make this request\.

-## Listing hot and warm indices<a name="ultrawarm-api"></a>
+## Listing hot and warm indexes<a name="ultrawarm-api"></a>

-UltraWarm adds two additional options, similar to `_all`, to help manage hot and warm indices\.
-For a list of all warm or hot indices, make the following requests:
+UltraWarm adds two additional options, similar to `_all`, to help manage hot and warm indexes\.
+For a list of all warm or hot indexes, make the following requests:

 ```
 GET _warm
 GET _hot
 ```

-You can use these options in other requests that specify indices, such as:
+You can use these options in other requests that specify indexes, such as:

 ```
 _cat/indices/_warm